vlcty/sshmanager/README.md

 - location => Where is the file located
 - hostname => Manually set the hostname
 - dry => Turn on dry mode.
 See "Dry-run"
 - verbose => Turn on verbose output
+- create-ssh-directory => Create the .ssh directory if it is nonexistent
 - debug => Show variable values

 Endpoint and location are mandatory.